 After seeing two doctors and taking blood tests, I was told on February 7, 2018, that I had lupus.
 I truly believe that the stress of 2017 and the continuing stress of matters concerning my sister was the cause of the lupus.
 I was given medications that took three weeks to take affect to alleviate the pain.
 How grateful I was when I was finally able to sleep through the night without pain.
 It seemed extraordinary to experience the simple joy of a peaceful sleep as well as no aches and pains in my joints and muscles every day.

-After consulting with my primary care physician, my two cardiologists and my rheumatologist and given unanimous approvals, I decided to celebrate my 64th birthday and the 6th anniversary of my open heart surgery by going to India!
+After consulting with my primary care physician, my two cardiologists and my rheumatologist and given unanimous approvals, I decided to celebrate my 64th birthday and the 6th anniversary of my emergency open heart surgery from a massive aortic dissection by going to India!

 I walked into a STA travel office and with the help of an amazingly helpful and personable agent, I was able to schedule a two week tour that fit my time frame.
 On the evening of my arrival to Delhi, we had a meeting at 6pm to meet the other members of the tour group.
 Romi was the CEO or the Chief Expedition Officer of the group and proved to be knowledgeable, kind, caring and extraordinary.
 We went around the room and when it was my turn, I introduced myself as an artist and a teacher.
 I mentioned my heart attack, stroke and paralysis while teaching in Kingston, Jamaica in 2012, the airlift to Miami for the emergency open heart surgery on my 58th birthday a few days later and my full recovery.
 I mentioned my extremely difficult year in 2017 and my recent diagnosis of lupus but assured everyone that I was there with my doctors' approvals.
 I said that I could live life fearfully or fearlessly and I choose to live fearlessly and to celebrate my 64th birthday in India!